WATCH: Christopher Deraney introduces Amanda Rose to present the Outstanding ...

 Features

-Christopher Deraney introduced Amanda Rose to present the Outstanding Citizen of the Year award at the annual community awards banquet on Thursday, Feb.
+Christopher Deraney introduced Amanda Rose to present the Outstanding Citizen award at the annual community awards banquet on Thursday, Feb.
 8, 2018.

 Deraney introduces Rose